 - Inspector liability- the inspector may be liable for financial damages, injury, or death if he describes the condition in a way in which the narrative fails to protect.

 - Damage to the inspector’s reputation (and business).

 - Continued existence of dangerous conditions.

-Clearly describing a defective condition may not tell the narrative reader how serious that condition is.
-As an inspector, you may find a serious defect that you know could be very expensive to correct or which might be very dangerous.
-The reader may not know enough about homes to understand gravity of the problem by the description alone.
-The narrative should make clear how urgent the problem is.
+Clearly describing a defective condition only may not tell the narrative reader how serious that condition is.
+You may find a defect that as an inspector, you know could be expensive to correct or that might be dangerous.
+The reader may not know enough about homes to understand gravity of the problem by the identification alone.

 Consider this narrative: